eliot1335/Mission-to-Mars--Web-Scraping/README.md

-# Web Scraping Homework - Mission to Mars
+# Mission to Mars - Web Scraping

-In this homework exercise, we will be combining flask and html to create a web scraping page with API endpoints by storing and pull data from mongoDB.
+In this exercise, we will be combining flask and html to create a web scraping page with API endpoints by storing and pull data from mongoDB.

 ## Step 1 - Scraping